EpicGamer007/Obby/README.md

 A parkour game where you run away from elmo!
 With a leaderboard.

 ## The Game ##
 Your goal is to run as far as you can before falling down or elmo eating you.
+Kind of like temple run (If you know what that is, pog).

 * WASD to move
   * W - Forward